cgarbin/cgarbin.github.io/_posts/2024-05-11-how-to-read-and-write-a-paper.md

 1. **Choose a title that communicates the paper's main point**.
 Don't try to be clever.
 The title should be clear and concise.
 It should tell the reader what the paper is about.
 1. **Write a short, to the point abstract**.
 This is the first opportunity to motivate the reader.
 A good abstract explains the research problem, why it is important to work on it, the challenges, and the main results in a few sentences.
 Note that these are fundamental questions.
 You may not be ready to write the paper if you can't answer them.
 1. **Write a clear introduction that sets the stage for the rest of the paper**.
 Use it to entice the reader to keep reading.
 The introduction should cover the same items as the abstract but in more detail.
 1. **Choose section and subsection titles that tell a story**.
 The section titles for scientific papers often follow a rigid structure (introduction, related work, methodology, results, discussion, conclusion).
 However, we have more freedom for the subsections.
 Use precise and concise titles that tell the reader what to expect.
 For example, "Approach 1" and "Approach 2" are not good subsection titles.
-"Approach 1: Using a neural network" and "Approach 2: Using a decision tree" are better.
+Better titles to help pique the reader's interest are "Approach 1: Using a neural network" and "Approach 2: Using a decision tree".

 Here are a few lessons that took me a while to learn: